CommunityHiQ/Frends.Community.AWS/README.md

 Result | List<string> | List of file keys or filepaths. | c:\upload\file.csv, s3-bucket/object/prefix/file.csv
 ***
 ### ListObjects
 Lists files from S3.
-You can choose to return full response or just keys.
+You can choose to return full response or just object keys.
+Returns an JObject data structure.
+Keys are in ["S3Objects"]-array.
-This task was created to provide Download-task keys to dowlonad.
+You can combine this task with DownloadAsync-task to get the keys you want to download.

 #### ListObjects Input
 Property | Type | Description | Example (comma separated)